 In the following pages we address each WP in turn, providing a summary of the WP activities and an update of progress and next steps.
-HELCATS is a three-year project and we are about to complete the first year of activities.
+HELCATS is a three-year project and we are 18 months into the activities.
 The project has a clearly defined schedule of activities, milestones and deliverables and this report demonstrates that the project is on schedule.
 The WP summaries have been produced by the WP leaders; this does mean that the reports vary slightly in style and format.
 However, the aim is to produce a thorough statement on the status of the project and the future steps, and this, we believe has been done effectively.

 Work Package Summaries and Reports